gdutra2002/Codeassessment/README.md

 ## Tests

-Go the extra mile and write test questioins along to help others asses their development skills.
-Then submit questions to the author with answers, or to improve the code functionality to provide better examples on how to run them here.
+Go the extra mile and write test questions to help others asses their development skills.
+Then submit questions to the author with answers, or to improve the code functionality to provide better examples on how to run them.

-This!!!
+Thanks!!